timothymarois/env/php7.4/README.md

 **User files** are organized as: `/home/USERNAME`

-- `apps` Where all the domains and web apps are located
+- `/apps` Where all the domains and web apps are located
-- `logs` Where you can log php/http errors
+- `/logs` Where you can log php/http errors
-- `staging` Where all the web app repositories are stored
+- `/staging` Where all the web app repositories are stored
-- `storage` Where the user can place files for storage
+- `/storage` Where the user can place files for storage

 ## Users